This post was most recently updated on July 22nd, 2022

 What would you feel as a reader when the moment you open the page, all you can see are the ads?
 Of course, Google feels the same way so they are not allowing their publishers to have ads that push the content down both on desktop and mobile.
 Such practice is not good for user experience.

-This is one sure way to get flagged by Google for misleading user by formatting content to actually mimic the ads.
+This is one sure way to get flagged by Google for misleading users by formatting content to mimic the ads.
 Google does not allow publishers to format their content in a way that looks like an ad.
 This is very common in search result pages so be sure that your ads look distinct from your search results.

-This is one way of saying that you are bribing your readers for a click and anything that sounds similar to this kind of set up is not permitted.
+This is one way of saying that you are bribing your readers for a click and anything that sounds similar to this kind of setup is not permitted.

 We all love games.
 They are our best friends when we are bored, but accidentally clicking on ads while you’re about to win the game is never fun.
 Google recommends at least to have 150 pixels distance between the ad and the edge of the game, but some games might need to have more distance depending on how the game is played.